tentenponce/flutter_google_map_issue/README.md

-# Flutter 3.27.x issue on Google Maps
+# Flutter 3.27.x and up issue on Google Maps

 Simulate OpenGLRenderer issue on recent Flutter versions (3.27.x and up), but not happening on Flutter version 3.24.x.
+[Issue link](https://github.com/flutter/flutter/issues/160854)

 ## 3.27.x & 3.29.0 - has issue